GalDotan/MAritz/README.md

 3. **Start replaying!** – *(GIF example here)*

 **Note:**  Replay continues even after closing the main window or tray icon, until the process is stopped.

+To close the program, right click on the tray icon and press exit.

 ---